TCU-ClassifAI/classifAI-engine/docs/api/api_transcription.md

-# API Reference
+# API Reference - Transcription

 !!! abstract "API KEY INSTRUCTIONS"

     Ensure that you include your API key in all requests by using the following format: curl -H "X-API-KEY: MYAPIKEY" https://api.mydomain.com/v1/users.
-[Need an API key or instructions on how to obtain one?](mailto:meow)
+[Need an API key or instructions on how to obtain one?](api_key.md)

 ### Start a Transcription